Camille-BAE/spa-test/README.md

 ### execute this command :
 1) npm install
 2) npm run build
-3) run a live server on the index.html
+3) run a live server on the index.html or open up the index.html in your Browser